bower/bower.github.io/index.md

 Bower works by fetching and installing packages from all over, taking care of hunting, finding, downloading, and saving the stuff you're looking for.
 Bower keeps track of these packages in a manifest file, [`bower.json`](creating-packages#bowerjson).
 How you use packages is up to you.
 Bower provides hooks to facilitate using packages in your [tools and workflows](tools).

+Bower is optimized for the front-end.
+Bower uses a flat dependency tree, requiring only one version for each package, reducing page load to a minimum.

 ## Install Bower

 Bower is a command line utility.
 Install it with npm.